 Lamb is SO flavorful in an earthy and almost-but-not-quite gamey way.

-It mixes things up from the beefy flavors I automatically think of when I think of meatballs.
+It mixes things up from the beefy flavors I automatically think of when I think of meatballs (be sure to check out my Italian Lamb Meatballs recipe, too!
+Wow!).
 And because it’s combined with bright and bold Mediterranean flavors – lemon, garlic, cumin, oregano, it’s really a simple meal that feels like something special.